-Zespri is a limited liability company, owned by past and present New Zealand kiwifruit Growers, which in addition to its role as the single desk marketer also provides logistics services and research and development management for the kiwifruit industry.
+Zespri is a limited liability company, owned by NZ kiwifruit producers (shareholders), which in addition to its role as the single desk marketer also provides logistics services and research and development management for the kiwifruit industry.
+The Zespri team is made up of almost 700 employees based in Mount Maunganui and throughout Asia, Europe, and the Americas.